-At B.O.L.D.
-Homes you have many choices of where to built your new home.
-We have lots available in four different neighborhoods and we can build on your lot, or help you find a lot anywhere in Northern Kentucky.
-As you shop for your new home location there are several things to consider.
+At The BOLD Company, you have many choices of where to build your new home.
+We have lots available in four different neighborhoods, we can build on your lot, or we can even help you find a lot anywhere in Northern Kentucky.
+As you shop for the location of your new home, there are several things to consider.

 Having a dream home in the wrong neighborhood can quickly become a nightmare.
 The community that you choose to call home can make a big difference in your quality of life.

 Finding one that fits your family’s lifestyle and needs is just as important a factor as square footage and the number of bedrooms.
 When searching for your next home, think about finding the right neighborhood first.

 Create a checklist of things that are important to you in your new community.
 Here are some suggestions that may help narrow down the choices.
 The first three may seem obvious, but definitely bear repeating: